Lose Weight and Regain Healthy Blood Sugar

 People with type 2 diabetes should eat a balanced diet based on their specific food preferences and medical needs to manage blood sugar levels.
 A healthy, diabetic-friendly meal plan might include:

 Breakfast consisting of high protein foods such as eggs or turkey bacon with whole grains like oatmeal or cereal;

 A midmorning snack consisting of a fruit or vegetable, such as an apple with peanut butter;

-Lunch composed of lean proteins like skinless chicken breast and vegetables like carrots or broccoli;
+Lunch is composed of lean proteins like skinless chicken breast and vegetables like carrots or broccoli;

-Protein-rich snacks between meals, including string cheese, yoghurt, nuts and seeds.
+Protein-rich snacks between meals, including string cheese, yogurt, nuts, and seeds.